Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Pro Tip

 Use a weather app or local forecast to track temperature trends.
-This helps you time essential tasks, like fertilizing and mowing, before adverse weather conditions affect your lawn care plans.
+This helps you schedule essential tasks, such as fertilizing and mowing, before adverse weather affects your lawn care plans.

 15. Consult A Lawn Care Professional